hazelcast/hazelcast-go-client/README.md

 **Configuration**

-You need to create a `ClientConfig` object and adjust its properties.
+You need to create a `Config` object and adjust its properties.
 Then you can pass this object to the client when starting it.

 ```go
 package main